 - Highlights from the Brooklyn Theater Playbills and Programs Collection

-For all of our books and a selection of historic digitized photographs, search our online catalog.
+For all of our books and a selection of historical digitized photographs, search our online catalog.
 Need help navigating our collections?
 Our Collection Guides are useful finding aids to what's in our archives.

 Please feel free to walk in during our open hours to visit our browsing collection and view our exhibits.
 The Brooklyn Collection research space is a designated quiet area with Wi-Fi access and outlets at each desk space.
 Our materials do not circulate.
 Identification, such as a driver’s license, school ID, or library card, is required to access all materials except those in our browsing section.

 An appointment is required for access to original photographs, archival collections and certain historical ephemera.
 We do not page material after 6 pm on Tuesdays and Thursdays.
 While using our archival materials all bags and coats must be stored in the provided lockers.
 For more information about our rules for use, or about making an appointment, please contact us via email at email@example.com or by calling 718.230.2762.

 Reproduction and Rights Information